 Portsmouth 1-0 Cardiff City

 Walking down Wembley Way en route to the stadium it became instantly apparent that this final was about more than just winning the FA Cup; it was also about national pride.
-The Cardiff fans produced a huge banner that revealed the club crest emblazoned upon the flag of Wales and the Portsmouth supporters fervorently waved their Pompey branded cross of St George flags.
+The Cardiff fans produced a huge banner that revealed the club crest emblazoned upon the flag of Wales and the Portsmouth supporters responded with their Pompey-branded cross of St George flags.

-As the Welsh team's early dominance faded Diarra took further control of midfield and the Premier League team began to show their class.
+As the Welsh team's early dominance faded, Diarra took further control of midfield and the Premier League team began to show their class.
 John Utaka advanced down the right flank and when Enckelman spilled his cross, Kanu was there to redeem himself.
-His poke of the ball into the net gave Pompey the lead.
+He poked the ball into the net to give Pompey the lead.

 The veteran's strike brought an end to 373 minutes of goalless football for Redknapp's men, who looked like a team relieved that particular burden had been lifted and then threatened to swamp Cardiff before the break.